-\\Cat project members must make entries through Fair Entry by June 1, 2024.
+Cat project members must make entries through Fair Entry by June 1, 2025.

 - 1. Cats may be household pets or purebred, with/ without papers. - 2.
 All cats must be under the daily care and supervision of the exhibitor as of January 1 of the current exhibit year. - 3.
 Kittens must be at least 4 months old to show. - 4.
 All cats over 10 months of age will be considered an adult cat. - 5.
 All cats to be exhibited must have a health check and the following vaccinations: Distemper-Rhino and Rabies.
 Vaccinations must have been administered within the past year or as prescribed by your veterinarian and at least three weeks before showing in the current exhibit year.
 A copy of the vaccination record with dates of vaccinations administered from a veterinarian must be provided to the superintendents on the day of the show.. - 6.
 Exhibitors may exhibit four (4) cats but cannot be in the same lot number. - 7.
 All cats must be brought in appropriate carriers - All cats must be checked in by a veterinary professional.
 Any animal that is pregnant, nursing or exhibits signs of disease or infection will not be allowed to show and will be sent home. - 9.
 Display cages will be provided for judging.
 All cats are to be taken home after the show. - 10.
-It is highly recommended, but not required, that all cats are spayed or neutered. - Cats will be judged on general appearance, body condition, grooming, hair coat, nails, ears, temperament, and proper handling as determined by the judge. - 12.
+It is highly recommended, but not required, that all cats are spayed or neutered. - 11.
+Cats will be judged on general appearance, body condition, grooming, hair coat, nails, ears, temperament, and proper handling as determined by the judge. - 12.
 Showmanship is judged face to face on cat knowledge, exhibitor presentation, grooming of cat and handling of cat. - 13.
 Exhibitors MUST make an entry in Class A before an entry can be made in Class B and/or C. - 14.
 All posters or displays for Class C must be 14x22 in size.
 Exhibitors name, grade and club must be written on the back of the poster or display.
 Limit one entry per exhibitor. - 15.
-It is recommended to utilize a harness and leash (no retractable) on the cat during the show.
+It is recommended to utilize a harness and leash (no retractable) on the cat during the show. - 16.
+Exhibitor names, farm names, names/titles displaying awards won or representing other show events MUST NOT APPEAR on anything worn by the exhibitor while participating in the showing/judging or selling of any exhibit.